Mississauga Mold Removal Services

 safe, non-toxic, environmentally friendly formulas.
 We never use bleach.

 Licensed & Certified Mold Professionals

-Our Mississauga mold remediation technicians are certified by the Institute of Inspection, Cleaning and Restoration Certification (IICRC) and licensed by the Canadian Authority for Decontamination Specialists.
-Our projects are carried out in strict compliance with the Ontario Health and Safety Act and we adhere to all regulations set by the Ontario Ministry of Labour and the Ontario Ministry of the Environment.
+Our Mississauga Mold Remediation technicians are certified by the Professional Mold Inspection Institute (PMII), the National Association of Mold Remediators and Inspectors (NAMRI), as well as the Institute of Inspection, Cleaning and Restoration Certification (IICRC).
+All work is carried out in strict compliance with the Ontario Health and Safety Act and we adhere to all regulations set by the Ontario Ministry of Labour and the Ontario Ministry of the Environment.

 Highest Grade Equipment & Safety Wear

 We have invested in the latest mold remediation technology to enhance both accuracy and time efficiency without compromising safety or work quality.
 Utilizing state of the art equipment and protective wear, our crews follow strict remediation and safety guidelines and use non-toxic, eco-friendly formulas to safely and effectively treat even the most extensive of Mississauga mold infestations.

 Our mission is to create healthier indoor environments for homeowners and tenants, while maintaining the highest standards of safety, honesty, competence, transparency and customer care.
 Our goal is to ensure that you always have peace of mind, knowing you and your loved ones are safe from the harmful effects of mold exposure.
 We are licensed, certified, insured, and BBB accredited with a perfect A+ Rating.

 the media these days about the dangers of exposure to mold, but

 what is mold exactly?
 Mold is not a plant or an animal,

 but a type of fungi.
 We eat some types of fungi, like many kinds